 Tune in, turn on.

 DJing has always been an art form to me and continues to be a substantial creative outlet.
 I love the euphoria and freedom on the dance floor and I aim to bring this to life through my broad spectrum of sound.
-I want my listeners to feel my deep passion and excitement for top-notch, intense, and memorable house music through the aural journey I create for them...and to come away feeling completely moved and elated.
+I want my listeners to feel my deep passion and excitement for top-notch, intense, and memorable house music through the aural journey I create for them...and to come away feeling completely moved, inspired, and elated.

-Life is a dance floor: A brief autobiography.
+Life is a dance floor: An autobiography.

 Fueled by Orlando's exploding dance music scene, my DJ career skyrocketed in the early 1990s.
 Throughout the decade I held residencies and played at every club in the bustling nightlife of Orlando, including Renaissance, Cairo, Icon, Ultraviolet, Southern Nights, The Edge, and the legendary Club at Firestone.
 I travelled extensively throughout the US playing major events in several cities, including spectacular gigs in Indianapolis, Boston, Charleston, Atlanta, and Miami.
 I’ve had the pleasure of playing alongside other renowned and respected artists, namely Robby Clark, Chris Fortier, Jimmy Van M, DJ Feelgood, DJ Dan, D-Fuse, Terry Mullan, Kimball Collins, Andy Hughes, Blue Amazon, John Debo, and Icey.